kHarshit/kHarshit.github.io/_posts/2018-04-20-don't-use-sigmoid-neural-nets.md

 <img src="/img/relu.jpeg" style="float: right; display: block; margin: auto; width: auto; max-width: 100%;">

-It solves the problem of saturation.
-But, ReLU units can die during training e.g. a large gradient flowing through a ReLU neuron could cause the weights to update in such a way that the neuron will never activate on any datapoint again.
+It solves the problem of saturation *(though only in the positive region)*.
+In the negative region, the gradient is zero, hence again the weights of the network do not update.
+Also, ReLU units can die during training e.g. a large gradient flowing through a ReLU neuron could cause the weights to update in such a way that the neuron will never activate on any datapoint again.
 Thus, if learning rate is set too high, as much as 40% of your network can be dead (i.e. neurons that never activate across the entire training dataset).
 However, this problem can be solved with the proper setting of the learning rate.

-**Leaky ReLU:** Leaky ReLU are an attempt to solve the dying ReLU problem.
+**Leaky ReLU:** Leaky ReLU are an attempt to solve the *dying ReLU* problem.
 It has a small negative slop when x < 0 i.e.

 $$f(x) = 1(x < 0) (\alpha x) + 1(x>=0) (x)$$

-Note that it doesn't always guarantee success.
+*Note* that it doesn't always guarantee success.

 ## Conclusion